-Four people are dead and at least eight others are injured after three boats collided near Florida's Dinner Key Marina in Miami late Friday night.
+Four people are dead and eight others are injured after three boats collided near Florida’s Dinner Key Marina in Miami late Friday night.

-A little over an hour before midnight on the Fourth of July, the Coast Guard said that one of the boats radioed in that another had struck his 36-foot boat, which was now starting to sink, according to the The Associated Press.
+A little over an hour before midnight on the Fourth of July, the Coast Guard said that one of the boats radioed in that another had struck his boat, which was now starting to sink, The Associated Press.

 Two of the dead were discovered in the water on Saturday, with the second body found later in the morning.